m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - A little bit of thinking about planning/next steps
 - Thinking about pathfinding, beginning the code

+## 28/1/26

+- More work on pathfinding.
+I believe I'm finding the path now, just need to reconstruct it into the right form for the creeps to move along.

 ## Current TODOS/Possible tasks

 - Pathfind the enemy path from some entrance to a "goal"